-Visits cost $30 per class and $15/ each additional class in the same grade level.
-This fee is for minimally covering time and materials.
+Cost: For schools within Ozaukee and Washington Counties - $30 per class and $15/ each additional class in the same grade level.
+A small fee will be added to this rate for classrooms outside of the two counties to cover mileage and driving time.
 A limited number of scholarships are available as well.

 If you are interested in setting up a visit for your classroom or homeschool group, or would like more information on the program, please contact Wellspring’s Education Coordinator.